prometheus-community/pgbouncer_exporter/README.md

 pools.sv_tested | Server connections currently running either server_reset_query or server_check_query, shown as connection
 pools.sv_login | Server connections currently in the process of logging in, shown as connection pools.maxwait | Age of oldest unserved client connection, shown as second

-## Building and running

-    make
-    ./pgbouncer_exporter <flags>

-To see all available configuration flags:

-    ./pgbouncer_exporter -h

-## Running tests

-    make test